olafrv/nvidia-docker-wsl/README.md

 * Guest Operating System Ubuntu 22.04 x86-64 (not AMD-64):
   * CUDA Driver Version = 12.6 (Installed on Linux from NVIDIA site).

-Before running `make install` of AI Chat Llama v2, and only if your are going to use GPU power, then this has to be configured manually (I'm too lazy to *Makify* it).
+if your are going to use GPU power, then this has to be configured manually (I'm too lazy to *Makify* it).